 Monkey Business (1953) Directed by Howard Hawks.
 Cary Grant, Ginger Rogers, Charles Coburn, Marilyn Monroe (97 min).

 A chimp inadvertently mixes a “fountain-of-youth” formula, and comic confusion results as a staid married couple devolve to teendom, childhood and then savagery.
-Monkey Business is one of the more bizarre cinematic responses to the repressive 1950s, when lack of self control was the ultimate sin.
+Monkey Business is one of the more bizarre cinematic responses to the repressive 1950s, when lack of self-control was the ultimate sin.
 Sober maturity was a highly prized trait in the mid-century movie world.
 Adults were adults (and looked it) and children were children.
 Monkey Business tosses expectations of age-related behavior aside.

 The Breen Office, in charge of film censorship, objected vehemently to the film’s entire premise.
 The plot indicated explicitly that the formula B-4, first named Cupidone, was primarily an aphrodisiac.
 Originally, Edwina’s primary interest in the drug was her hope of rekindling her husband’s amorous interests in her, and Mr. Oxley’s to aid his infatuation with the luscious Miss Laurel.
 Even so, there were a surprising number of racy remarks that evaded the unimaginative censors, double entendres evident only when spoken by a skilled comedian like Cary Grant.

 One of the supporting human actors, Robert Cornwaithe said, “Cary Grant contributed a lot to his part.
 He had a remarkable memory of the games he had played as a kid, which he used for his character, and he brought a wonderful childlike quality to it.”
 (McCarthy).
-One of the film’s highlights is Grant leading a group of little backyard Indians in a War Dance.
+One of the film’s highlights is Grant leading a group of little backyard cowboys and Indians in a War Dance.
 If this seems a bit politically incorrect now, remember that Westerns were extremely popular both in movies and on tv, and many Baby Boomer proudly wore cowboy/girl or Indian costumes for playtime.

-“Not yet, Cary,” the director’s voice cautions, before the credits even roll.
+“Not yet, Cary,” director Howard Hawks' voice cautions, before the credits even roll.
 Two cage doors are opened, both Esther the chimpanzee’s as well as the door of Dr. Barnaby Fulton’s suburban tract house, welcoming not just youth, but reckless youth.
 “Monkey Business takes the solid familiar images of well-known stars and progressively strips them of their respectability by exposing not only the underpinnings of their screen personas but also the foundations of the limited and marriage-centered world of their era.”
 (Sikov).Grant was a romantic leading man who wore his status lightly, never afraid to mock the conventions.